 I would note that there are many reasons someone might be using a syringe.
-It could be Ozempic or Wegovy.
+It could be Ozempic or Wegovy-that is me.
 It could be diabetes; it could be anything.

 Mr Hanson: So you can give medical advice?

 MS CHEYNE: Suggesting that there is an immediate risk relating to drug use-